Tier 5 Pension Plan Information

 Your benefit is a guaranteed monthly payment for life and may allow you to provide continuing income to a qualified survivor.

-What happens if I leave the Fire or Police Department before I can retire?
+What happens if I leave the Fire, Police or Harbor Department before I can retire?

 Your contributions and accrued interest will be refunded to you.